janfreyberg/janfreyberg.github.io/_posts/2017-06-02-visualising-bootstrapping.md

 So far so good for the theory!
 There's obviously lots and lots more to think about when it comes to bootstrapping, and one of the key things is: __how many bootstraps should I run?__

-To help illustrate how your distributions change with more and more samples, I created a `shiny` app that lets you try out different amounts of re-samples:
+To help illustrate how your distributions change with more and more samples, I created a `shiny` app that lets you try out different amounts of re-samples.
+It's embeded below, but you can also find it at [shiny.janfreyberg.com](http://shiny.janfreyberg.com)

 {::nomarkdown}
 {% include inblog/shinyembed.html %}